 - 2012:

-- Yusuke Nomura is named [[2012 Central League Rookie of the Year Award|2012 Central League Rookie of the Year after a 9-11, 1.98 season for the woeful Hiroshima Carp; he finished tied for second in the Central League in ERA.
+- Yusuke Nomura is named Central League Rookie of the Year after a 9-11, 1.98 season for the woeful Hiroshima Carp; he finished tied for second in the circuit in ERA.
 The 2012 Pacific League Rookie of the Year Award goes to reliever Naoya Masuda of the Chiba Lotte Marines, who had 41 holds and a 1.67 ERA in 72 games.
 Masuda edges out Shota Takeda, 116 points to 80, while Nomura is a clear-cut pick in the CL.

 - The Blue Jays bring back John Gibbons for a second stint as the club's manager, a position he had last occupied in 2008.
+His second run will be much more successful than his first one, as he will guide the Jays to three postseason appearances.

 - The Mariners part ways with Chone Figgins with one year remaining on his four-year contract, swallowing a hit of $8 million.
 The third baseman had been a major disappointment since signing as a free agent before the 2010 season, hitting only .227 in 304 games with Seattle over three years.
 The Mariners also trade OF Trayvon Robinson to Baltimore for IF Robert Andino.